-Table 8 Silviculture activities field specifications when reported by opening
+Table 8 Silviculture activities f field specifications when reported by opening.
+I GOIC C Shiricalcule activities i specifications when reported by opening.

-Field Required Description and Conditions Activity Date yes Date of the completed activity.
+Field Required Description and Conditions Technique conditional Code that identifies a general technique for accomplishing silviculture activity and may be a descriptor of the base activity.
+Depends on Activity Base.
+See the RESULTS Technical Specifications to locate Activity Technique Code list.
+Method conditional Code that identifies a specific method for accomplishing silviculture work and is a subdivision of technique.
+Methods describe a physical process for accomplishing work.
+Depends on Activity Base/Technique.
+See the RESULTS Technical Specifications to locate Activity Method Activity Cost optional Code list.
+Projected cost of the planned activity if the Actual Date Indicator is set to "no".
+Actual cost of the completed activity if the Actual Date Indicator is set to "yes".
+(Required for government-funded activities.)
+Objective 1 Conditional Code that describes the reason for the silviculture treatment.
+Depends on Base Activity.
+See the RESULTS Technical Specifications to locate Objective Code list.
+Objective 2 optional Code that describes the reason for the silviculture treatment.
+Depends on Base Activity.
+Three objectives per activity are allowed.
+See the RESULTS Technical Specifications to locate Objective Code list.
+Objective 3 optional Code that describes the reason for the silviculture treatment.
+Depends on Base Activity.
+Three objectives per activity are allowed.
+See the RESULTS Technical Specifications to locate Objective Code list.
+Actual Date Indicator yes A "yes" or "no" indicator.
+Set to "yes" if the activity has been completed.
+Activity Date yes Date of the completed activity.
 If the Actual Date Indicator is set to "yes", this is the date on which the activity was completed.
 Required if the activity is complete.
 Licensee ID optional Licensee Activity ID.
 A unique identifier provided by the Licensee to identify the activity.
 Used to submit an update to an existing activity.
 RESULTS uses the Licensee ID to identify the treatment record to be updated.
 To update an activity without a Licensee ID, ATU ID (available online) for the activity can be input in the Licensee ID field.
 Funding Source yes Code that identifies the funding source for silviculture treatment.
-See Appendix A to locate Funding Source Code list. e.g., IA - industry appraisal; FTL - Forests for Tomorrow licensee administrated; FRP -s.108 FRPA Application Funding.
-Interagency Number no FIA or FFT Interagency (project) number.
-Treated Amount yes The net area treated. the activity base is PL (planting) and "Actual Date" indicator is set to "yes" bleted.
+See the RESULTS Technical Specifications to locate Funding Source Code list. e.g., IA - industry appraisal; FIP - Forest Investment Program administrated; FRP -s.108 FRPA Application Funding.
+Interagency Number no FIP Interagency (project) number.
+Treated Amount yes The net area treated. he activity base is PL (planting) and "Actual Date" indicator is set to "yes" ds must be comp bleted.
 This information is not required for activities other than planting.
 Seedlot-Veglot yes The unique number (key) assigned to a quantity of seed of a particular species and quality from a given location collected at a given time.
 Seedlot-Veglot must exist in SPAR and be entered exactly as it exists in SPAR.
 Species yes Code that represents the species of trees planted per the seedlot-veglot.
-See Appendix A to locate Species Code list.
+See the RESULTS Technical Specifications to locate Species Code list.
 Number Planted yes Total number of trees of the given seedlot planted.
-Excess of Transfer Limit conditional Number of trees planted in excess of the seedling transfer limits described in the "Chief Forester's Standards for Seed Use" at http://www.for.gov.bc.ca/code/cfstandards/ Required when the trees planted exceed seedling transfer limits.